ghiscoding/excel-builder-vanilla/README.md

 1. **ESM**: to `import from` (_**preferred**_)
 2. **IIFE**: standalone script which provides `ExcelBuilder` on the `window` object

+> [!NOTE]
+> ESM import is the preferred approach and IIFE might actually be removed in the future to lower download size even further.

 ```ts
 // ESM (preferred) - npm install
 import { createWorksheet } from 'excel-builder-vanilla';